wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 1. Click install or upload `cnc-duda-reseller` to the `/wp-content/plugins/` directory

-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress

-1. Go to the admin and click on settings then choose 'CNC Duda Preview'.
+3. Go to the admin and click on settings then choose 'CNC Duda Preview'.
 Enter your API Username & Password here

-1. Place the shortcode [dudamobile_preview] on any page you would like to show the mobile preview.
+4. Place the shortcode [dudamobile_preview] on any page you would like to show the mobile preview.

+5. If it doesn't work go back into your settings and make sure toggle Use jQuery link to yes or no.

 == Frequently Asked Questions ==

+= It's not working? =
+Under the Settings there is a section to show jQuery or not (yes/no) if its not working change this and try it again.
+Now days most templates include jquery but some done so here you can toggle it on and off depending on your websites needs.

 = Does this work with any Dudamobile plan =